 Denim Face Mask (Sewing)

 One other method of making face masks is to make a shaped face mask using denim, one of the best home fabrics for DIY face masks.
-Joann’s has a fantastic video tutorial on this method of face mask making, so I’ve included the video for you to check out if you have an old pair of jeans laying around.
+Joann’s has a fantastic video tutorial on this method, so I’ve included the video for you to check out if you have an old pair of jeans laying around.

 With these easy face mask ideas, you should be able to protect yourself and those around you the next time you leave your house.